nus-cs2030s/2223-s2/docs/27-inference.md

 - `strArray` has the type `String[]` and is passed to `T[]`.
 So `T` must be `String` or its superclass `Object` (i.e. `String <: T <: Object`).
 The latter is possible since Java array is covariant.
 - `123` is passed as type `T`.
 The value is treated as `Integer` and, therefore, `T` must be either `Integer`,  or its superclasses `Number`, and `Object` (i.e. `Integer <: T <: Object`).

-We take the overlap between these two constraints:
+Solving for these two constraints:
 ```
 T <: Object
 ```